-Pleasure Beach's mini golf offers 12 holes of crazy golf in the Adventure Golf.
+Pleasure Beach's mini golf offers 12 holes of golf in the Adventure Golf.
 Each hole offers hazards ranging from jumps and bumps to rivers and underground tunnels, all adding to the fun.

 Ocean Boulevard, 525 Promenade, FY4 1EZ

 The horse drawn carriage is one of the most popular ways to enjoy Blackpool's Golden Mile.
 You can usually find them parked opposite the Central Pier and the Sandcastle Waterpark.

 Built after the North Pier, the central pier is the place for Family fun with game stalls, arcade, rides, including a big wheel, and more.
 Also discover the he Kings and Queens show at the pier's theatre.